 What causes cancer-related fatigue?

-Other things that can worsen fatigue may be harder to treat, like financial worries and fears or concerns related to cancer or its treatment.
+Other things that can make fatigue worse may be harder to treat, like financial worries and fears or concerns related to cancer or its treatment.
 It's important to talk about these things.
-There are healthcare providers who can help, like a social worker or counselor.
+There are people who can help, like a social worker or counselor.
 Talking about fears or problems can help you feel more in control and might lead you to solutions to the problems.
 A support group can also be very helpful.
 A group can give you ongoing support and a place to share creative solutions to problems with fatigue.
 Talk with your healthcare provider for more information.

 What can I do to help ease fatigue?